Get to know MUA at an upcoming event!

 Each year, between October and February, residency programs invite applicants to interview with their teams, tour their facilities and meet faculty members.
 The residency programs then rank prospective candidates based on their medical school performance, interview outcomes, written recommendations and more.

-- Shoot for the stars: Even if there are highly competitive placements that you don’t think you’ll receive, it is a good idea to still include them on your list.
-There is always a possibility of matching based on the algorithm and the residency team’s interview impressions, and if you don’t receive your dream match, you can still match with programs lower on your list.
+• Shoot for the stars: Even if there are highly competitive placements that you don’t think you’ll receive, it is a good idea to still include them on your list.
+There is always a possibility of matching based on the algorithm and the residency team’s interview impressions – if you don’t receive your dream match, you can still match with programs lower on your list.

 The National Resident Matching Program (NRMP) Match System

-Not matching is understandably a concerning prospect for current and future medical students.
-Beneficially though, there is a program in place to minimize the numbers of medical students that do not receive a match, called the Supplemental Offer and Acceptance Program (SOAP).
-SOAP runs from Monday to Thursday of Match week and gives unmatched candidates the opportunity to consider and match into different residency programs.
+Not securing a place in a residency program during Match Week is understandably a concerning prospect for current and future medical students.
+Beneficially though, there is a program in place to minimize the number of medical students that do not receive a match, called the Supplemental Offer and Acceptance Program (SOAP).
+SOAP runs from Monday to Thursday of Match Week and gives unmatched candidates the opportunity to consider and receive a place in open residency programs.

 Achieving the Right Match

-Ensuring success on Match Day requires meticulous preparation and strategic planning.
-This process has some essential dos and don’ts, including staying calm, focusing on your goals and taking plenty of time to write a stand-out personal statement.
+Achieving success on Match Day requires meticulous preparation and strategic planning.
+This process has some essential do’s and don’ts, including staying calm, focusing on your goals and taking plenty of time to write a stand-out personal statement.
 It’s also important to get strong letters of recommendation, create a well-rounded residency program list and attend all interviews you are offered.

 To learn more about the journey of a recent graduate who is currently in a residency program, check out this testimonial video: